-- 163. All the above constitute acts of past and continuing direct and/or indirect infringement by Defendants of asserted Claims 4, 8-9, and 12-13 of the '971 Patent. - 164.
-Defendants have continued these infringing activities despite their knowledge of, or willful blindness to, the asserted claims of the '971 Patent. - 165.
-Accordingly, Defendants' infringement has been, and continues to be, willful and deliberate. - 166.
-Defendants' infringement of the '971 Patent amounts to egregious and exceptional misconduct, and DiStefano is therefore entitled to recover treble damages under 35 U.S.C. § 284 and reasonable attorneys' fees incurred in litigating this action under 35 U.S.C. § 285. - 167.
-Defendants' infringement of the '971 Patent is continuing and is expected to continue unless enjoined by this Court. - 168.
-DiStefano does not have an adequate remedy at law, will be irreparably harmed if Defendants' infringement of the '971 Patent is permitted to continue, and is therefore entitled to an injunction against further infringement by Defendants pursuant to 35 U.S.C. § 283.
+- 165. All the above constitute acts of past and continuing infringement by Defendants of asserted Claims 4, 8-9, and 12-13 of the '971 Patent. - 166.
+In November 2022, DiStefano provided notice to ByteDance in China that the of the '971 Patent. - 167.
+Since at least November 2022, Defendants have continued these infringing activities despite their knowledge of, or willful blindness to, the asserted claims of the '971 Patent. - 168.
+Accordingly, Defendants' infringement has been, and continues to be, willful and deliberate. - 169.
+Defendants' infringement of the '971 Patent amounts to egregious and exceptional misconduct, and DiStefano is therefore entitled to recover treble damages under 35 U.S.C. § 284 and reasonable attorneys' fees incurred in litigating this action under 35 U.S.C. § 285.